|Incidence of mesothelioma:|

-Outside of Northeastern Minnesota, specific instances of exposure have been documented in Northeast Minneapolis, subsequent to the processing of asbestos-contaminated vermiculite, which is used in housing materials (i.e., insulation).
-From 2015 to 2017, an average of 53 cases of mesothelioma in males and cases of mesothelioma in females were diagnosed in Minnesota residents each year.
+Outside of Northeastern Minnesota, specific instances of exposure have been documented in Northeast Minneapolis, after the processing of asbestos-contaminated vermiculite, which is used in housing materials (i.e., insulation).
+From 2016 to 2018, an average of 52 cases of mesothelioma in males and 19 cases of mesothelioma in females were diagnosed in Minnesota residents each year.

 Mesothelioma cases in Minnesota